segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 strat: adobe
 ---

 Once you enable Adobe Analytics (formerly known as Omniture/Sitecatalyst) in Segment, you can start sending data from any of our [libraries](/docs/connections/sources/catalog/) to an Adobe report suite.
-When you send events from our mobile SDKs or Cloud-mode libraries, Segment translates that data using a mapping that you configure, and then passes it to the Adobe Analytics `Data Insertion API`.
+When you send events from our mobile SDKs or Cloud-mode libraries, Segment translates that data using a mapping that you configure, and then passes it to the Adobe Analytics [Data Insertion API](https://docs.adobe.com/content/help/en/analytics/import/c-data-insertion-api.html).

 The following documentation provides detailed explanation of how both destination the Device-mode and Cloud-mode components work.
 For FAQs about Device- vs Cloud-mode tracking, unique users, identifiers, and more, see the Best Practices page!